 - more or less hot sauce-in my opinion, you can never have too much hot sauce.
 If you are into hot sauce as well, definitely add more to your garlic hummus recipe.
 If you are the polar opposite, you can decrease the hot sauce amount or just omit it entirely.

 - add spinach-spinach would be a good add for extra nutrients!

 - add artichokes-stiring in some artichokes can be quite delicious as well.

-- more or less garlic-this garlic hummus recipe requires 4 tbsp minced garlic, but if you want more or less, go for it!
+- more or less garlic-this garlic hummus recipe requires 4 tablespoon minced garlic, but if you want more or less, go for it!

 - more water-adding more water can help with the processing of the chick peas since it can be a bit too thick for the food processor at times

 - grind chicken peas and water in food processor-this will help turn the beans into a smooth substance.
 The water helps make it less dry, making it easier on the food processor.
 Remove beans from food processor and place into a serving bowl.